fbpx

 • Adhere to AML procedures.

-Regarding NFT regulation, the rules will apply if the asset is similar to one of the three types of assets identified in the Regulation.
-DeFi/ dApps are not subject to MiCA regulation.
+Regarding crypto asset regulation, the rules will apply if the asset is similar to one of the three types of assets identified in the Regulation.
+DeFi/dApps are not subject to MiCA regulation.

 MiCA Basics